 Pick up your color (we used Phthalo Blue) in its most saturated form, with no water on the brush or in the pan.
 Paint the first swatch onto your paper.

 Add a small amount of water to the color on your palette to slightly water it down, creating the next value on your scale.

-For the first three or four swatches, the difference in value will be barely noticeable but don't worry, this is OK.
-After you keep watering down the color, the gradient will advance and begin to look lighter.
+Continue mixing in more and more water to your palette after you paint each new swatch.
+For the first three or four, the difference in value will be barely noticeable.
+But as you keep watering down your color, the gradient will begin to look lighter.

 Repeat this process until the color swatches become almost clear.
 Usually, you'll reach this point after about 14 or 15 swatches.

 Let it dry, then keep your sheet as a reference!
 You can do this exercise with any color, and you can extend the gradient even further by mixing the pure color with a dark neutral tint like black.
 This will create darker tones without changing the hue of the color.

 Learn More Now